couchbaselabs/greenboard/README.md

 "My Jobs aren't showing up"
 - Make sure you ran your job with expected build number
 - Make sure your job produced test results.
-Append the following uri to your job and check for totalCount keyword 'http://<jenkins_serv>/job/<job_name>/<job_num>/api/json?pretty=true'
+Append the following uri to your job and check for totalCount keyword - ie. 'http://qa.sc.couchbase.com/job/cen006-p0-sanit-vset01-00/1624/api/json?pretty=true'
 - Check that the collector is running
 - Look in constants.py of the collector repro (jinja) and make sure the job you are looking for matches within 'SERVER_PLATFORMS' and 'SERVER_FEATURES', both matches are necessary for job to be picked up